w3c/cogai/nnm/README.md

 Transformers are relatively complex and may be considered in terms of sub-layers rather than direct mapping to the operator graph.
 This suggests the value of a means to define a layer in terms of other layers rather than an operator graph.

 * One syntactic choice is whether to use brackets or names for scopes, i.e. `name:` as a prefix.
+We take the latter approach below.

 * If each layer specifies the shape of its output, we only need to define the shape of the first layer's input, as the rest can be inferred, e.g. the layer input shape is the same as the output from the previous layer.
-* Having inferred the input and output shape we can deduce the shape of parameters from the operators, e.g. the width, height of a matrix used in a dense layer is [outputSize, inputSize], assuming a batch size of 1.
+* Having inferred the input and output shape for each operation, we can deduce the shape of model parameters, e.g. the width, height of a matrix used in a dense layer is [outputSize, inputSize], assuming a batch size of 1.
 * Given the batch size we can infer the shape for the input and output for training purposes.
-We wonder if the batch size alters the shape of the model parameters?
-Best to start simple with a batch size of 1.
+Does the batch size alters the shape of the model parameters?
+We assume a batch size of 1 for the initial work and will add support for explicit batch sizes in following work.

 #### Application to a perceptron with single hidden layer

 We can refine the ideas using a perceptron with an input layer and an output layer.
 The input layer performs a linear transformation on the input and then applies a non-linear activation function like ReLU.
 The linear transformation involves a matrix multiplication followed by the addition of a bias vector.

-The output layer applies a further linear transformation followed by an activation, e.g. e.g., **`sigmoid`** for binary classification, **`softmax`** for multi-class classification, or no activation for regression.
+The output layer applies a further linear transformation followed by an activation, e.g., **`sigmoid`** for binary classification, **`softmax`** for multi-class classification, or no activation for regression.

-Before worrying about the syntax, it seems better to consider the object model.
-Initially, We chose `NNModel`, `NNEdge` and `NNVertext`, but now We want to try class names better suited to the objects, e.g. `NNModel`, `NNLayer`, `NNTensor` and `NNOperation`.
-At first glance:
+Before worrying about the syntax, it seems better to consider the object model, e.g. using classes: `NNModel`, `NNLayer`, `NNTensor` and `NNOperation`.
+These have the following properties:

 * **NNTensor**: name?, datatype, shape, value, input, outputs
 * **NNOperator**: name, inputs, output, options?
 * **NNLayer**: name, input, output, params, graph or layers
 * **NNModel**: layers, data, batch size, ...

-Where graph edges are operations, and graph vertices are tensors.

 WebNN expects tensors to have attributes: *usage* ('read' or 'write'), *readable* (bool), *writable* (bool).
 These are not used for WebNN constants.
 The attributes are easy to set for tensors serving as inputs or outputs to the model as a whole.
 Model parameters are treated as inputs.
 For recurrent networks, we need to treat hidden state as input and output.
 The network is unrolled for a given number of time steps, and the hidden state carried over between successive invocations of the time window.

 Tensors for intermediate results don't need to be named.
-When defining the graph using JavaScript, each operation is a method call on the `builder` object.
+When defining a WebNN graph using JavaScript, each operation is a defined by method call on the `builder` object.
 Its return value is a tensor that can be used as an argument for another operator.
 The `NNOperator` object has properties for the operator's output and inputs (aka its *arguments*).
-We probably want to add properties to `NNTensor` for the `NNOperator` objects that use it as an input or output, as this would make it easier to traverse the graph.
+These are also useful for `NNTensor` for the `NNOperator` objects that use it as an input or output, as this makes it easier to traverse the graph.

-`NNLayer` needs to determine's the graph's input, output and params.
-As a directed acyclic graph, the inputs and outputs can be readily determined from scanning the edges.
-Each graph must have a single input and output, where the other inputs are treated as model parameters.
-In principle, we could use the layer input and output properties to distinguish the `NNTensor` objects the graph uses for its input and output.
-An algorithm can the scan the graph to determine the params.
+`NNLayer` needs to determine's the graph's input, output and model parameters.
+As a directed acyclic graph, the inputs and outputs can be readily determined from scanning the operations.
+A simplifying assumption is for each graph to have a single input and output, where the other inputs are treated as model parameters.

-The layer's `graph`  property is the graph's output `NNOperator` object.
-Its output must be the same as the layer's `output` property.
-Similarly, exactly one of the graph's input tensors must be the same as the layer's `input` property.
-To traverse the graph, given an `NNOperator` object, you find the `NNTensor` objects from its input and outputs.
-Given an `NNTensor` object, you can find the `NNOperator` objects from its inputs and outputs.

 The model as a whole needs to be consistent in respect to the tensor shapes.
 This is requires propagating shapes as constraints from the input and output.
 As an example, consider a matrix used in a dense layer to transform an input vector to an output vector.
-The number of columns must be the same as the number of elements in the output vector, whilst the number of roles must be the same as the number of elements in the input vector.
-This generalises to high rank inputs and outputs.
+The number of columns must be the same as the number of elements in the output vector, whilst the number of rows must be the same as the number of elements in the input vector.
+This generalises to higher rank inputs and outputs, see the [WebNN definition](https://www.w3.org/TR/webnn/#api-mlgraphbuilder-matmul).

-The algorithm exploits layer parameters that determine the shape of its output tensor.
-In a simple example, a layer specifies the number of elements in its output vector.
-More generally, the layer could define the output shape.
+The shape of a layer's output must be implied by its parameters.
+The shape of the layer's input is the shape of the tensor output by the preceding layer.
 This supports the use of dense layers to define a narrow waist as basis for encouraging generalisations in the latent space.

-This means that we should be able to provide a layer method to propagate the shape from the layer's input and output to check for inconsistencies, and to identify the shapes for model parameters.
+A layer method propagates the shape from the layer's input and output to check for inconsistencies, and to identify the shapes for model parameters.
 For this we need to be able to distinguish unknown shape information to as part of a unification algorithm.

+Note that such inference won't succeed in all cases.
+A `matmul` followed by another `matmul` introduces a free variable for the tensor shape for the intermediate result.
+The parser should detect this and warn the user.
+A work around is to split the layer into two, so that the intermediate shape can be explicitly specified.

 #### How to get going on this?